 ECB digital euro

-The Eurosystem is building front-end prototypes for the digital euro together with five banks and companies that the bank selected in mid-September.
+The Eurosystem is building front-end prototypes for the digital euro.
+They’re working with five banks and companies the bank selected in mid-September.
 After launching a request for proposals in April, the ECB established five banks and companies to participate in prototyping user interfaces for the digital euro.
 The central bank said that those selected are CaixaBank, Worldline, European Payments Initiative (EPI), Nexi, and Amazon.
 Each company is developing a specific use case for digital currency.
 This research phase explores what the digital euro could look like, its innovation, potential, and use cases.

-The potential use cases explored by the ECB are user applications and wallet services.
-The central bank noted that the user applications developed in conjunction with the five selected entities include smartphone applications and payment acceptance devices for merchants, such as card readers and Offline payments; that is, payments between devices without an internet connection.
+The potential use cases the ECB explores are user applications and wallet services.
+The central bank noted that the user applications developed with the five selected entities.
+These include smartphone applications.
+Payment acceptance devices for merchants, such as card readers and Offline payments, are payments between devices without an internet connection are also included.